Heat Safety Tips for Summer

 Know that if you or someone you’re with starts to experience weakness, headaches, dizziness, muscle cramps, nausea, vomiting or a rapid heartbeat following sun exposure-you are probably suffering from a heat-related illness.
 Try to bring the body’s temperature down by getting somewhere cool, drinking water, misting the skin and using ice packs.
 If symptoms don’t improve within 60 minutes, you must contact a doctor.
 If any of these signs are accompanied with a fever, fainting or confusion, seek medical attention immediately.

-It’s hard not to overindulge during the sunny skies and hot weather of summer—especially if you’re in an area where winter consumes more than half your year.
+Ultimately it is hard not to overindulge during the sunny skies and hot weather of summer-especially if you’re in an area where winter consumes more than half your year.
 By following the simple steps above, you’ll stay cool, safe, and ensure you get the most out of what the summer has to offer.